What Happens After Mediation?

 • Must be submitted to and registered with the Office of the Family Advocate

-• May be endorsed and included in the final divorce order
+• May be endorsed and incorporated into the final divorce order

-The Family Advocate ensures that the plan is in the best interests of the children and may issue a Form 4 (Report & Recommendations) where necessary.
+The Family Advocate assesses whether the plan serves the best interests of the children and may issue a Form 4: Report and Recommendations where required.

-Courts will not finalise a divorce involving minor children unless the Parenting Plan is properly completed and all required documents are in order.
+Courts will not finalise a divorce involving minor children unless the Parenting Plan and all supporting documentation are properly in order.

 4. The Divorce Is Placed on the Court Roll